-Thank you to the many thoughtful and generous contributors who help each other and willingly transfer memorials as I do.
+THANK YOU to the many thoughtful and generous contributors who help each other and willingly transfer memorials as I do.
 There are so many kind and dedicated folks working tirelessly on this all volunteer project.
-This was my passion for almost four years.
+This was my hobby for almost four years.
 However, I do not like the pettiness of some people on here and administrators who cater to certain bulk producers instead of appreciating each of us who made Findagrave what it is today.
-For various reasons I question whether our memorials will even remain intact as we created them.
+For various reasons I question whether our memorials will remain intact as we created them.

 My purpose was both genealogy and memorializing.
 The original Findagrave tribute was the best online format for photos, biographical information, and family links.
 It allowed memorials to become a virtual cemetery for relatives that will never be able to visit the place of burial.
 I do not like the new style that seems to have replaced these pages.
-Registered users can still click back to old Findagrave, but other viewers cannot even see the entire memorial or print it out now.
+Viewers cannot even see the entire memorial or print it out now.
 And lastly, I appreciate the contributors that added memorials because they believe in historic preservation of cemeteries, but there is more to this website now.
 And yes, the creator of Findagrave encourages memorials to our pets.
 It will hopefully be a place for permanent tributes to people and companion animals.

 *I gladly TRANSFER memorials by guidelines and more (sibling, parent, grandparent, great-grandparent are mandatory).
 If you want someone because you have a connection to them (and I don't) or, if you have written a long bio- just ask.
 Some of us spend many hours working on a small family group just because we stumbled onto their records while researching our own family.
 I hope to transfer those memorials to related contributors who will continue to maintain and expand them.
 My goal is to manage just my own ancestors and perhaps family friends.
 Regarding contributors who don't feel like adding biographical data submitted by relatives, why don't you just transfer those memorials when politely asked?